Bhatta6190/Machine-Learning-in-Remote-Sensing/Deep-Learning/Transfer-Learning/README.md

 # Transfer Learning for Remote Sensing Image Classification

 This work explores transfer learning techniques for remote sensing image classification using the UCMerced dataset.
-Three different approaches were evaluated: feature extraction with traditional classifiers, fine-tuning only the classification head, and full fine-tuning of a pretrained model.
+Three different approaches were evaluated: feature extraction + traditional classifiers, fine-tuning only the classification head, and full fine-tuning of a pretrained model.

 ## Dataset